 Core question: How can I play my best part on the team?

 Being part of a team has to do with relationships, but the emphasis on maximizing teamwork is a bit different.
 As a member of a team, the client is going to want to play their best part, know what they contribute, and know with whom to partner.
 In addition, if members know what their strengths are, they can see how the team is shaped.
 A coach can help the client to play their best part on the team.

 Core question: What changes can be made for my strengths to thrive?

-I wrote an entire blog post on this point, so I won’t take much time now.
+I wrote a blog post on this point, so I won’t take too much time on this topic here.
 Your talents and strengths have needs, and your environment can either feed them so they grow, or they can starve them, so they shrink.
 A coach can help you make changes to your environment so your strengths can thrive.

 Core question: What is your ideal mix of talents for work and for home?

 Your talents and strengths are gifts for your life and work.
 They’re not just for work.
 Your goal is to be using your talents on a regular basis.
 However, there may not be an outlet for all your talents every day at work or every day at home.
 The trick is being able to use them in your life as a whole.
 A coach can help you create your ideal mix for work and home.